antonmry/jexler/side/guide/guide.md

 ![web gui basic usage](jexler-gui-basic.jpg)

-Use the red/green/blue buttons in the first two columns of the table to start/stop/restart a single jexler or all jexlers (top line).
+Use the red/green/blue buttons in the first two columns of the table to start/stop/restart a single jexler or all jexlers (top row).

 Note that a jexler utility Groovy script that just declares a class with methods simply runs and stops immediately again, so it causes no problems when starting/stopping all jexlers.

-The third column allows to view the jexler log file (blue button in top line) and to view any issues that a jexler may have had, a green button means no issues, a red button can be clicked to view the issue(s).
+The third column allows to view the jexler log file (blue button in top row) and to view any issues that a jexler may have had, where a green button means that there are no issues and a red button can be clicked to view the issue(s).

 Issues are what jexler usually creates when something exceptionally happens that might require intervention by an administrator to get things running smoothly again.

 Jexler uses [logback](http://logback.qos.ch) for logging, by default (WEB-INF/classes/logback.xml) the jexler webapp logs to `${catalina.base}/logs/jexler.log` (with daily rotation).
-If you change that location, the GUI should still automatically find it, unless you do something more fancy, like splitting logging up into several files.
+If you change that location, the GUI should still automatically find it, unless you do something more fancy, like splitting up logging into several files.

 Click the name of any jexler in the fourth column to edit its script.
 Hover over the name to see the run state of the jexler.